20. Working with Point Clouds

 Point budget: To avoid long rendering, you can set the maximum number of points that will be rendered

 Under the Scale dependent visibility group box, you can set the Maximum (inclusive) and Minimum (exclusive) scale, defining a range of scale in which features will be visible.
 Out of this range, they are hidden.
 The Set to current canvas scale button helps you use the current map canvas scale as boundary of the range visibility.
-See Scale Dependent Rendering for more information.
+See Visibility Scale Selector for more information.

 You can set a Scale: If